netsage-project/netsage-pipeline/website/docs/deploy/docker_troubleshooting.md

 - In docker-compose.override.yml, make sure the ports are set correctly.
 You will see *port on host : port in container*.
 (Docker uses its own port numbers internally.) *Port on host* should match what is in .env (the port the router is sending to on the pipeline host). *Port in container* should match what is in the corresponding pmacct config.
 - In pmacct config files, make sure amqp_host is set to rabbit (for docker installs) or localhost (for bare metal)
 - In 'docker-compose ps' output, be sure the command for the sfacctd_1 container is /usr/local/sbin/sfacctd, similarly for nfacctd.
+      (If there are 0 Xflow sensors, the command should be *echo No Xflow sensor* and the container state should be Exit 0.)
-- In docker-compose.yml and docker-compose.override.yml, make sure "command:"s specify config files with the right _n's (these are actually just the parameters for the commands).
+- In docker-compose.yml and docker-compose.override.yml, make sure *command:*s specify config files with the right _n's (these are actually just the parameters for the commands).

-##Memory:
+## Memory:
-- If you are running a lot of data, sometimes docker may need to be allocated more memory.
-The most likely culprit is logstash (java) which is only allocated 4GB of RAM by default.
+- If you are processing a lot of flows and encountering Out of Memory erros, docker may need to be allocated more memory.
+The most likely culprit is logstash (java) which is only allocated 4GB of RAM by default (in previous versions, only 2GB).
 Please see the Docker Advanced Options guide for how to change.

 ### If there are too few flows and flow sizes and rates are smaller than expected: